Note: I get commissions for purchases made through links in this post.

 Zen says that you can use the unit without the base.
 That would cut about 6 inches off the height.

-The Zen system tries to copy the process found in a natural mineral spring in a compressed time frame, with these 5 functions: filtering, purifying, mineralizing, preserving, and magnetizing.
+The Zen water filter system tries to copy the process found in a natural mineral spring in a compressed time frame, with these 5 functions: filtering, purifying, mineralizing, preserving, and magnetizing.

 In Stage 2, the water passes through activated carbon to remove chlorine, radon, solvents, VOCs, pesticides, herbicides, and other chemicals.
 It also takes out bad tastes and odors.